koustavx08/veritas-protocol/README.md

   ```bat
   pnpm dev
   ```
   Visit http://localhost:3000 and connect a wallet (RainbowKit/MetaMask).
-The default UI network is Avalanche Fuji; you can adapt via `contexts/network-context.tsx`.
+The default UI network is Celo Alfajores; you can adapt via `contexts/network-context.tsx`.

 - Compile and test contracts:
   ```bat